 Organon & Co.
 (OGN) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., July 9, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Organon & Co. ("Organon" or the "Company") (NYSE: OGN ).
+LOS ANGELES, July 8, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Organon & Co. ("Organon" or the "Company") (NYSE: OGN ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ORGANON & CO.
-(OGN), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JULY 22, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?